saverecs/SaverECS/README.md

 		-g [ --config-file ] arg     include configuration file (for future use) -o [ --output-file ] arg     output file name for redirecting the outputs (example .smt2 file)

-	1) For example to get help on using the tool's CLI commands type the following:
+	1)  For example, to get help on using the tool's CLI commands, type the following:

 		$ ./SaVerECS  --help

-	2) To run the tool with the plant model as "benchmarks/thermostat/thermostat.ha" and controller program as "benchmarks/thermostat/thermostat.c" having the header file "thermostat.h" in the same "benchmarks/thermostat/", with the sampling time of the controller as "0.2", for the time-horizon of "3" units, type the command as given below.
+	2) To run the tool with the plant model as "benchmarks/thermostat/thermostat.ha" and controller program as "benchmarks/thermostat/thermostat.c" having the header file "thermostat.h" in the same "benchmarks/thermostat/," with the sampling time of the controller as "0.2", for the time-horizon of "3" units, type the command as given below.
 The output is generated in the file "test.smt2" using the -o flag.
 The number of depth for unrolling is specified by -u and -l, where u is the upper-bound and l the lower-bound.
-The flag -m is to supply a maximum bounds for all variables (both plant and controller) within which the variables always lies.
+The flag -m is to supply a maximum bound for all variables (both plant and controller) within which the variables always lie.
 The flag -d is used to input the sensing time.
-For simple goal/property to test use the --goal flag.
+For simple goal/property to test, use the --goal flag.

 		$ ./SaVerECS -m 100 -t 0.2 -d 0.001 -u 10 -l 5 --time-horizon 3 --goal "x>=5 & y>=3" --plant-file "benchmarks/thermostat.ha" --controller-file "benchmarks/thermostat.c" -o test.smt2